UWB-ACM/CTCI/2020-02-Spring/3_trees/README.md

 <details>
 <summary>Click to see solution</summary>

-We need the sum of the leaves at the very very last level of the tree.
-To do this, we can implement a Breath-first search traversal, tracking the sum of the values of the nodes at each level of the tree, and reseting the sum everytime we go to a further level down the tree. .
+We need the sum of the leaves at the very last level of the tree.
+To do this, we can implement a Breath-first search traversal, tracking the sum of the values of the nodes at each level of the tree, and reseting the sum everytime we go to a further level down the tree.
 Once we get to the last level, we will get the sum of the value of the nodes at that level, exit the loop, and return the sum.